LAST UPDATED MAY 11, 2020

 4. Do a Segmented Customer Survey

 The more you can segment the survey, the better.
 In the case of Crazy Egg, Hiten was able to segment his list by the plans customers were on… so we could easily compare the responses of customers on the entry-level plan to those on the mid- and higher plans.

 That’s why you don’t want to send one lump survey if you can help it.
 Because you should be targeting the prospects that are best for your biz – not everyone who might throw a dime your way.

 We sent 1 survey to 4 segments.
 We only asked questions that would help us write copy, and we recommend you don’t waste your time on a full-scale ‘market research’ survey if all you wanna do is use the results to write better copy.
 (Steps 1 and 2 will help you know what Qs to ask.
-So will reading our blog every week)
+So will reading other blogs from our library)